 A variety of nonpharmacologic treatments are being evaluated to improve the subjective symptoms of tinnitus.
-These approaches include use of tinnitus maskers (e.g. Neuromonics® Tinnitus Treatment) electrical stimulation, transmeatal laser irradiation, electromagnetic energy, tinnitus-retraining therapy, cognitive and behavioral therapies, transcranial magnetic stimulation, transcutaneous electrical stimulation, and sound therapy.
+These approaches include use of tinnitus maskers (e.g., Neuromonics® Tinnitus Treatment) electrical stimulation, transmeatal laser irradiation, electromagnetic energy, tinnitus-retraining therapy, cognitive and behavioral therapies, transcranial magnetic stimulation, transcutaneous electrical stimulation, and sound therapy.
 Tinnitus retraining, also referred to as tinnitus habituation therapy, is another proposed treatment option.
-Tinnitus retraining focuses on the associations induced by tinnitus perception.
-As part of the overall therapy, maskers are used to induce habituation to the tinnitus.
-In contrast to the typical use of maskers, in retraining therapy, the masker is not intended to drown out or mask the tinnitus, but is set at a level such that the tinnitus can still be detected.
-Many treatments are supportive in nature, as currently, there is no cure.

-Cognitive Behavior Therapy (CBT) for the treatment of tinnitus related distress may be considered medically necessary if the medical appropriateness criteria are met.
-(See Medical Appropriateness below.)
+Treatment of tinnitus may be considered medically necessary if the medical appropriateness criteria are met.
+(See Medical Appropriateness below)

-Treatment of tinnitus, including but not limited to, the following is considered investigational:
+Treatment of tinnitus using any other method, including but not limited to, the following is considered investigational: